 John Overton was born in Big Spring, Texas.
 He grew-up and attended Coahoma High School.
 He received his associates of science degree from Howard College.
 He then went on to receive a Bachelor of Arts degree from the University of Texas at Arlington.
 Overton then received a Masters of Education degree from Tarleton State University.
 Overton is married to another Howard College Graduate, Amy.
-They have two little girls MaKayla 9 and MaKynlee 6.
-Overton lists his hobbies as hunting, NASCAR, and playing with his two angels.
+They have two girls Makayla and MaKynlee.

 Overton is licensed by the State Of Texas as an Athletic Trainer.
-He is a member of the National Athletic Trainers Association, The South West Athletic Trainers Association, The Texas State Athletic Trainers Association, and the Texas Community College Teachers Association.
+He is a member of the National Athletic Trainers Association, The South West Athletic Trainers Association, The Texas State Athletic Trainers Association, and the Texas Community College Teachers Association, College Athletic Trainers Society.